carvel-dev/kbld/docs/packaging.md

 ### Authenticating to AWS ECR

-TODO: unpkg against AWS ECR fails due to seemingly non-conformant Registry v2 API implementation (`Writing image index: Retried 5 times: uploading manifest2: UNSUPPORTED: Invalid parameter at 'imageTag' failed to satisfy constraint: 'must satisfy regular expression '[a-zA-Z0-9-_.]+'')`.
-Trying to see if this could be fixed.
+**Note**: AWS ECR does not support manifest list media types from Docker Registry v2 API.
+Manifest lists are used for images that are built against multiple architectures and platforms and are referenced through a single digest or tag.
+Most user-built images do not use manifest lists (as it's a single image); however, common Docker Hub library images are represented by manifest lists and will fail upon import into AWS ECR.
+You will see following error: `Writing image index: Retried 5 times: uploading manifest2: UNSUPPORTED: Invalid parameter at 'imageTag' failed to satisfy constraint: 'must satisfy regular expression '[a-zA-Z0-9-_.]+'`.
+Related [AWS feature request](https://forums.aws.amazon.com/thread.jspa?threadID=292294)).

 - Create ECR repository
 - Create IAM user with ECR policy that allows to read/write